-From the time that the great king Nebuchadnezzar of Babylon defeated the last of the independent Egyptian Pharaohs, one Necho by name, and the country became a mere province of the Assyrian empire, until the present, is around 2,500 years.
-That is, exactly the same number of years from the original foundation of the Egyptian state until that sad moment of final absorption and enslavement by the Persians.
+From the time that the great king Nebuchadnezzar of Babylon defeated one of the last independent Egyptian Pharaohs, Necho by name, is around 2,500 years.
+That is, exactly the same number of years from the original foundation of the Egyptian state until that sad moment.
 The contrast between those two periods could hardly be greater.
 In the first, the nation and people of Egypt were in the ascent, achieving ever more resplendent feats of empire, of architecture, and of literature.
 The second, with one brief moment of brilliance before the flame of its civilisation guttered into darkness, was marked by a steady descent into anarchy and barbarism that has been reversed only in our own day.

-The Assyrians held sway over Egypt for some three hundred years, during the golden age of that people when they had assumed the position of the dominant force in the Middle East.
-Eventually they also were conquered, by the astonishing Alexander the Great.
+The Assyrians, Babylonians and Persians held successive sway over Egypt for some three hundred years.
+Eventually the last of these was also were conquered, by the astonishing Alexander the Great.
 He died too young to enjoy any of his conquests.
 But his appointed regent, the Macedonian Ptolemy Soter, founded the Ptolemaic dynasty which succeeded in re-awakening some of Egypt's former glories, notably in the great temples of Denderah, Edfu and Philae, where the old architectural styles were employed.
 Alexander's most enduring monument in Egypt, the city he named for himself - Alexandria - is discussed in greater detail below.

 Just as the Persians succumbed to Alexander, so the Ptolemies fell to the Romans shortly before the beginning of the Christian era.
 That final collapse is chiefly of interest for its last ruler, the romantic, steely-willed and apparently irresistible figure of Cleopatra.
 An exceptional woman, she had various of her close relatives killed to ensure her continued power and was the queen and mistress of Julius Caesar and Mark Antony; she also succeeded in clinging on to at least nominal independence for many years before Egypt was reduced to a personal possession of the Roman emperor.
 One consequence of Rome's embrace of Egypt was the appearance of Egyptian gods and goddesses such as Isis in even the furthest-flung outpost of the empire - including Roman Britain.